menu

 Demographics

-The percentage of adults in Mountain Lake who are college-educated is close to the national average for all communities of 21.84%: 19.65% of the adults in Mountain Lake have a bachelor's degree or advanced degree.
+In terms of college education, Mountain Lake is nearly on par with the US average for all cities of 21.84%: 19.65% of adults 25 and older in Mountain Lake have a bachelor's degree or advanced degree.

 The per capita income in Mountain Lake in 2022 was $25,038, which is low income relative to Minnesota, and lower middle income relative to the rest of the US.
 This equates to an annual income of $100,152 for a family of four.
 However, Mountain Lake contains both very wealthy and poor people as well.